 Please allow up to 10 business days for processing of professional development CE requests.
 Upon review, you will receive an email informing you of the approval decision.
 If the CE request has been approved, DMEC will add the CEUs to your DMEC Learning Center account.
 You are responsible for ensuring that your account is accurate and up to date.

-For each DMEC CLMS-qualified event you attend, you will receive a CLMS course code and a certificate which indicates the number of CEUs you earned, along with the date of completion.
+For each DMEC CLMS-qualified event you attend, you will receive a CLMS verification code and a certificate which indicates the number of CEUs you earned, along with the date of completion.

 Recertification Exam & Fee Requirement

 Every two years, you will be required to pass a recertification exam.
 The fee for the exam is $100.
 Watch for notifications regarding your recertification exam beginning 90 days prior to your CLMS designation expiration date.
 Upon successful completion of both the recertification exam and the required continuing education hours, you will receive a new CLMS designation certificate with an updated expiration date.

 If you fail to complete your recertification exam in a timely manner, you will be required to pay the following processing fees in addition to the recertification exam fee of $100.

 - 30 days after CLMS designation expiration date: $75